astral-sh/uv/README.md

 `--system` is appropriate in continuous integration and containerized environments.

 The `--system` flag is also used to opt in to mutating system environments.
-For example, the the `--python` argument can be used to request a Python version e.g. `--python 3.12` and uv will search for an interpreter that meets the request.
-If uv finds a system interpreter, e.g., `/usr/lib/python3.12`, then the `--system` flag is required to allow modification of this non-virtual Python environment.
+For example, the the `--python` argument can be used to request a Python version (e.g., `--python 3.12`), and uv will search for an interpreter that meets the request.
+If uv finds a system interpreter (e.g., `/usr/lib/python3.12`), then the `--system` flag is required to allow modification of this non-virtual Python environment.
 Without the `--system` flag, uv will ignore any interpreters that are not in virtual environments.
-Conversely, when the `--system` flag is provided, uv will ignore any interpreters that are in virtual environments.
+Conversely, when the `--system` flag is provided, uv will ignore any interpreters that *are* in virtual environments.

 Installing into system Python across platforms and distributions is notoriously difficult. uv